 The training provider delivers the training and assessment that form part of the apprenticeship.
 At Damar, we also support candidates through the recruitment process and, once the apprenticeship is underway, they will also have support from our student welfare team and specialist trainers if required.

 Most training providers specialise in particular areas and it usually pays to choose a specialist.
 At Damar, we specialise in business and professional skills, particularly law, accountancy, administration and management.
 You should also look at their latest Ofsted report (ours is here).
-You can read more about what makes Damar different to other providers on our Apprentice Student page.

 Always speak to and, ideally, meet the provider as well as going on their website.